Silat Melayu: Thailand

 The southernmost provinces of Thailand, located on the Malay Peninsula, are culturally and historically related to the states of Malaysia.
 Similarities are not only found in the spoken language, but also in a variety of Malay cultural aspects including Silat.
 Despite being suppressed and subjected to Thaification by the central government, the practice of Silat still finds its widespread currency in those provinces.
 Many different forms of Silat can be found in the Malay Muslim communities in Pattani, Yala, and Narathiwat as well as Saba-yoy and Thebha districts from the Songkhla province at its northern reaches, and with southern form s down through Malaysia.
 Historically, the Thai part of the peninsula and the Malaysian side, have been influencing each other's styles of Silat for centuries.
 Silat in Southern Thailand had also significant influence in the development of Thai martial art called Krabi–krabong.

 Silat Tua, an important Silat style that has an intimate relationship with four elements of nature (earth, water, fire and wind) as understood from its roots in animism, is said to originate from Pattani region.
 Silat Tua is directly translated as ‘old’ or ‘ancient’ Silat.
-Described as the 'Malay dance of life', Silat Tua does not has sets of rigid instructions as well as the endless pre-arranged movement patterns like most traditional martial arts, rather it is an art that begins with 'natural movement', focusing on the strengths and weaknesses of the exponent and the potential of the individual body.
+Described as the 'Malay dance of life', Silat Tua does not have sets of rigid instructions as well as the endless pre-arranged movement patterns like most traditional martial arts, rather it is an art that begins with 'natural movement', focusing on the strengths and weaknesses of the exponent and the potential of the individual body.
 What is focused instead are basic principles and uses of imagery that are immortalised in freestyle movement known as a tari ('dance').
 As Pattani was constantly at war with the neighbouring kingdom of Siam, many combative developments in the art were made in this region leading Silat Tua to take on another name, Silat Pattani.